 - Root, root, root for the home team Orioles at Camden Yards.

 - Did we mention this is the place to get steamed crabs?
-Try L.P.
-Steamers, Bo Brooks, or Captain James Crab House.
+Try Locust Point Steamers or Captain James Seafood Palace.

 - Visit one of Baltimore’s more unique museums, like the National Museum of Dentistry, National Great Blacks In Wax Museum, or the American Visionary Art Museum.